 The name “iPod” came from a freelance copywriter, Vinnie Chieco, who as soon as he saw the pure white device thought of Stanley Kubrik’s 2001 and the immortal line: “Open the Pod Bay doors, Hal.”
 Steve Jobs was talking a lot about the iMac and iLife, so adding the “i” prefix was a natural thing to do.
 Jobs initially rejected the iPod name, but later came around to it.

 January 9: Apple releases its iTunes music jukebox software, which was based on a program called SoundJam MP, purchased by Apple in early 2000.
-Some critics complain that while it didn’t have a boatload of advanced features, it was nice, simple, and made digital music easy.
+Some critics complain that it doesn’t have a boatload of advanced features, but it is nice, simple and makes digital music easy.

 October 23: Only a month after 9/11, and in the midst of an anthrax terrorist scare, Jobs took the stage at Apple’s HQ to announce the first iPod.
 From the get-go, he has large ambitions for the device.
 He calls it a “breakthrough digital device.”